 The US Centers for Disease Control and Prevention (CDC) is an excellent source of information for travelers.
 The CDC's comprehensive booklet, Health Information for International Travelers, provides an annual summary of disease, immunization, and general health advice.
 Obtain it free on the CDC website.

-Finally, you must email the NU-HTH International confirmation of registration to your NUPOC-ROMP Trip Liaison.
+**You are required to email the GeoBlue enrollment confirmation to your NUPOC-ROMP Trip Liaison.

 Refer to our emergency contacts information related to the international service program.